Ask For Your Life

 YOUR HEALTH & YOUR LIFE

+Since the time of slavery to the present day, racial bias and stereotypes persist in the minds of most Americans.
 Healthcare professionals are not immune to the effects of subconscious bias on their thinking and behavior even though they are not consciously racist.
-For decades medical research has shown how the health of African-Americans
+For decades medical research has shown how the health of African Americans continues to be affected by racial discrimination.
+It’s time now for patients and their families to seek equality in healthcare.

 ASK for Your Life